 The clinics are uniquely designed to bring as many mortgage foreclosure resources as possible together in one room.
-The clinics are held TWICE every month, 3-6 PM at the Bar’s headquarters in Mineola.
+The clinics are held at the Bar’s headquarters in Mineola from 3:00 PM to 5:30 PM.
 Residents pre-register to ensure the proper clinic staffing, language needs, and to schedule appointments.
 Volunteer attorneys trained through the Project receive directions, recommended questions and other information such as a sample answer to use as a consultation guide (Attorney Volunteer Guidelines).

 To streamline the process, clients complete an initial intake form, also available in Spanish, given by them to the attorney volunteer (Intake Forms – English and Spanish).

 The attorneys meet one-on-one with the homeowners to perform a legal “triage,” assessing the financial situation and current stage of the foreclosure process.
 They help the homeowners sort things out, give advice, explain the process and provide options.
 Those needing loan modifications can immediately meet with HUD-certified housing counselors from various non-profit organizations, all assembled together in the same room.
 If bankruptcy is an option, they can speak with a volunteer bankruptcy attorney.
 If fraud is suspected, they are referred to the Nassau DA’s office or NYS Attorney General’s Office.
 The monthly clinics average 10 to 14 attorneys and attract 50 to 60 homeowners.

 Volunteer for Court Mandated Conferences in Supreme Court